sdutrapereira/playfair/Introduction/How to.md

-# How to use this jupyter book
+# How to use this book
 Intro text: reading and ing the data as a historian